Home Columns Books Papers Biography Contact

 We keep hearing that peace in the Middle East only requires a peace treaty between Israel and the Palestinians.
 The outbreak of what is being called “the Arab Spring” has proven this notion wrong.
 None of the Muslim countries currently in ferment give a hoot about the Palestinians and Israelis; they want to get out from under dictatorial regimes that have held them in thrall for decades

-They want “freedom” and “dignity.” modernity, prosperity, and the decent life that they more...
+They want “freedom” and “dignity.” modernity, prosperity, and the decent li more...

 November 2010